Cecilapp/Cecil/docs/2-Content.md

 There is different kinds of content in Cecil:

 **Pages**
-: Markdown (or plain text) files (stored in `content/`).
+: Markdown (or plain text) files.

 **Assets**
-: Handled files like resized images, compiled Sass, minified scripts, etc.
+: Handled assets files (i.e.: resized images, compiled Sass, minified scripts, etc.).

 **Static**
 : Files copied as is.